-Where an external supervisor is appointed, ensure that they receive a copy of the University's Code of Practice for Professional Doctorates and complies with its requirements.
+Where an external supervisor is appointed, ensure that s/he receives a copy of the University's Code of Practice for Professional Doctorates and complies with its requirements.

 1.24.
 Appointment of examiners

 Nominate examiners for a student's thesis (see section 6.3. below).